Westminster Involvement and Leadership

 -Students focus on their career goals as it pertains to their experience in GriffinQuest through the past semesters.

 Students in their first or second year at Westminster are ideal candidates for the GriffinQuest experience.
-Applications are open in September!
+Applications are open!
 GriffinQuest candidates must fill out an application and attend a 1 hour group interview and 20 minute individual interview.
-Inteviews will be held in november.
+Inteviews will be held ON nOVEMBER 14th.

 Attend the 2014